Our Founder

 Q. How do you plan to accomplish that?

-A. What I hope is that the structure the house requires, will the help women build a strong network and foundation by attending meetings that will give them a support system that will help them in their future recovery.
+A. I hope that the structure the house requires will help women build a strong network and foundation by attending meetings that will give them a support system that will help them in their future recovery.

 Q. Are you going to have meetings?